-- 1. In anticipation of a First Amendment Assembly or Demonstration, BPD will strive to establish contact and communication with the organizers or leaders of the assembly or protest.
-BPD recognizes that the involvement of all stakeholders is critical to upholding First Amendment rights while promoting public safety. - 2.
-If BPD becomes aware that a First Amendment Assembly or Demonstration is or will be occurring, BPD members shall make reasonable attempts to establish communication and cooperate with the organizers of the assembly or protest, regardless of whether a permit has been applied for or issued. - 3.
+25. In anticipation of a First Amendment Assembly or Demonstration, BPD will strive to establish contact and communication with the organizers or leaders of the assembly or protest.
+BPD recognizes that the involvement of all stakeholders is critical to upholding First Amendment rights while promoting public safety.

+- 26. If BPD becomes aware that a First Amendment Assembly or Demonstration is or will be occurring, members shall make reasonable attempts to establish communication and cooperate with the organizers of the assembly or protest, regardless of whether a permit has been applied for or issued. - 27.
 The commanding officer responsible for monitoring a First Amendment Assembly (the IC, if an IC has already been designated) will consult stakeholders when planning for and responding to First Amendment Assemblies and Demonstrations.
-Upon establishing contact, the commanding officer responsible for monitoring a First Amendment Assembly (or their designee) shall request that the organizers or leaders of the assembly or demonstration designate a primary police liaison and that the primary police liaison maintain continuous contact with the commanding officer (or their designee).
+Upon establishing contact, the commanding officer responsible for monitoring a First Amendment Assembly (or their designee) shall request that the organizers or leaders of the assembly or demonstration designate a primary police liaison and that the primary police liaison maintain continuous contact with the commanding officer (or their designee). - 27.1.
+Whether or not a group responds to BPD's attempts to establish communication before an assembly or protest, BPD shall attempt to identify a primary police liaison for the assembly or demonstration and foster cooperation with the group as early as possible during the assembly or protest.
+Further, no retaliatory action will be taken against a group for failure to designate a primary police liaison or communicate with BPD. - 27.2.
+The assigned member should continue to communicate with the primary police liaison throughout the duration of an assembly or demonstration, even if BPD ultimately begins to effect arrests or take other enforcement measures.